mattermost-community/focalboard/docs/focalboard-dev-guide.md

 5. Add an ENV var `MM_SERVICESETTINGS_SITEURL` with the same site URL used in the config
 6. Run `make run-server` in Mattermost

-Now, to build and deploy the Boards plugin:
+Now, to build and deploy the plugin:
 1. Clone / fork [mattermost/focalboard](https://github.com/mattermost/focalboard)
 2. Install the dependencies (see above)
 3. Run: